-For people suffering cardiorespiratory arrest (including failed resuscitation), death can be diagnosed when a registered medical practitioner, or other appropriately trained and qualified individual, confirms the irreversible cessation of neurological (pupillary), cardiac and respiratory activity.
+For people suffering cardiorespiratory arrest, death can be diagnosed when a registered medical practitioner, or other appropriately trained and qualified individual, confirms the irreversible cessation of neurological (pupillary), cardiac and respiratory activity.

 The purpose of this document is to provide guidance on verification of death.
-This task can be undertaken by all registered doctors and in situations were there is an organisational policy such as this, after appropriate training and assessment, it can also be undertaken by registered nurses (only where death is expected)
+This task can be undertaken by all registered doctors and in situations where there is an organisational policy such as this, after appropriate training and assessment; and in certain circumstances, by registered nurses.

 |Target Audience:||All staff|